Parallel BZIP2 (PBZIP2)

 - Steve Christensen - creates and maintains Solaris packages (sunfreeware.com)

-- Alessio Cervellin - creates and maintains Solaris packages (blastwave.org)
+- Alessio Cervellin - created and maintained Solaris packages (blastwave.org)

 - Andre Przywara - creates and maintains Slackware packages (linuxpackages.net)